go-spatial/jivan/README.md

     * paging_maxlimit

 GeoPackage Example:
-`go-wfs -d /path/to/my.gpkg`
+`jivan -d /path/to/my.gpkg`

 PostGIS Example:
-`go-wfs -d 'host=my.dbhost.org port=5432 dbname=mydbname user=myuser password=mypassword'`
+`jivan -d 'host=my.dbhost.org port=5432 dbname=mydbname user=myuser password=mypassword'`

 Then visit http://127.0.0.1:9000 to view your data as a wfs3 service.

-**go-wfs** provides a number of handy flags to customize where it binds and the links it generates in results to make it simple for sysadmins to, for example, deploy behind a proxy.
+**jivan** provides a number of handy flags to customize where it binds and the links it generates in results to make it simple for sysadmins to, for example, deploy behind a proxy.
-Run `go-wfs --help` for details.
+Run `jivan --help` for details.

-See go-wfs-config.toml
+See jivan-config.toml
 **TODO**: TOML configuration files

 Currently supported TOML: